uploadcare/uploadcare-widget/DEVELOPMENT.md

 ## Build

-* `bundle exec rake js:latest:build` to build assets to the **pkg/latest** directory (with the “latest” suffix).
+* run `bundle exec rake js:latest:build` to build assets to the **pkg/latest** directory (with the “latest” suffix).
-* `bundle exec rake js:release:build` to build assets to the **pkg/version** directory (with the current version suffix).
+* run `bundle exec rake js:release:build` to build assets to the **pkg/version** directory (with the current version suffix).
   The version is specified in `lib/uploadcare-widget/version.rb`.